Real Estate Mauritius · Westimmo

 No minimum purchase price · Free resale

-Work permit exemption with residence permit
+Work permit exemption if permit is obtained

-Residence permit ≥ USD 375,000 · Spouse + children under 24
+Residence permit from USD 375,000 · Spouse + children under 24

 G+2

-Ground + 2 Apartment Scheme
+Ground + 2 Apartments

 Since December 2016 · Prior EDB approval required

-Allows non-citizens to purchase apartments in buildings with at least two floors above ground level.
-Studios, apartments or penthouses.
-Beachfront apartments are excluded from this scheme.
+Allows non-citizens to acquire apartments in buildings with at least 2 floors above the ground floor.
+Studio, apartment, or penthouse.
+Seafront apartments are excluded from the scheme.

 Minimum price: MUR 6,000,000 (~USD 130,000)

-Beachfront apartments excluded
+Seafront apartments excluded

 Residence permit if ≥ USD 375,000 · Otherwise title deed only